RunAtTekky/dotfiles/README.md

 # HOW to use
 > [!NOTE]
-> I use a [script](https://github.com/RunAtTekky/initial-setup-script) to copy config files of desired programs
+> I use a [script](https://github.com/RunAtTekky/initial-setup-script) which installs all the programs I use with my custom configurations from this repository
+> You can either use my script or fork and create one that suits your needs

 ```bash
 git clone https://github.com/RunAtTekky/dotfiles.git "$HOME/dotfiles"
 ```

 This will create a directory `~/dotfiles/`

+> To set-up [kitty](https://github.com/kovidgoyal/kitty)'s configuration
 ```bash
 cd "$HOME/dotfiles/"
 # Install program if not installed